The Flower Calculus: Introduction

 \AP While currently at an early stage, we are also developing the \intro{Flower Prover}, a prototype of direct-manipulation GUI for \kl{ITPs} based on the \kl{flower calculus} \cite{flower-prover}.
 The interested reader can try a publicly available version of the prototype online\footnote{\url{https://www.lix.polytechnique.fr/Labo/Pablo.DONATO/flowerprover/}}.
 We leave a detailed account of the \kl{Flower Prover} and its connection to the \kl{flower calculus} for future work.

 \subparagraph*{Outline}

 The article is organized as follows: in Section~\ref{sec:EGs} we give a brief overview of the original diagrammatic syntax of \kl{EGs} used by Peirce in his system \kl{Alpha} for classical propositional logic.
 In Section~\ref{sec:Flowers} we retrace the origin of an intuitionistic variant of \kl{EGs} first introduced by Oostra in \cite{oostra_graficos_2010}, that directly inspired our flower metaphor.
-In Section~\ref{sec:Quantifiers} we illustrate quickly the original mechanism of \kl{lines of identity} used by Peirce to handle first-order quantifiers in his \kl{Beta} system, and show how to recast it in a more traditional binder-based syntax.
+In Section~\ref{sec:Quantifiers} we illustrate quickly the original mechanism of \kl{lines of identity} used by Peirce to express first-order quantifiers in his \kl{Beta} system, and show how to recast it in a more traditional binder-based syntax.
 In Section~\ref{sec:Syntax} we introduce our inductive syntax for \kl{flowers}, and in Section~\ref{sec:Calculus} we give the full set of inference rules of the \kl{flower calculus} as well as our notion of proof.
 In Section~\ref{sec:Semantics} we give a direct Kripke semantics to \kl{flowers}, and in Section~\ref{sec:Completeness} we show that a restricted fragment of \kl{analytic} and invertible rules is complete with respect to the semantics.
 Finally we conclude in Section~\ref{sec:Conclusion} by a comparison with some related works.

-\begin{note*} For lack of space, we put the whole proof of soundness of the \kl{flower calculus} in Appendix \ref{app:Soundness}.
+\begin{note*} The proof of soundness of the \kl{flower calculus} is given in Appendix \ref{app:Soundness}.
 Contrary to the completeness proof, it is mostly routine work that does not require much insight.
 Detailed proofs for the deduction and completeness theorems are given respectively in Appendix \ref{app:Proofs-deduction} and Appendix \ref{app:Proofs-completeness}.
 Readers already familiar with \kl{EGs} can find a detailed comparison of the rules of the \kl{flower calculus} with Peirce's \kl{illative transformations} in Appendix \ref{app:Comparison}. \end{note*}